Home / All Documents / Post Office Driving Licence Renewal (Photocard DVLA Fee)

 Postal (D1 form)£17NoneSlowest; risk of lost documentsThose without internet access

+In our experience, the Post Office service charge typically ranges from £3.50 to £7 depending on the branch.
+We always tell drivers to call ahead and confirm the total fee before travelling.
 According to DVLA’s published fee information on GOV.UK, the standard photocard renewal fee is £14 regardless of channel.
 The Post Office service charge is set by Post Office Ltd and varies slightly between branches — confirm the current total at your branch before visiting.

 Payment by cash or card is accepted at most branches.
 The online route remains the cheapest and typically the fastest option for uncomplicated renewals.